iv4xr-project/aplib/docs/iv4xr/testagent_tutorial_1.md

 ### Example: testing a Java class GCDGame

-In this tutorial we will look how to use an `iv4xr` agent to test a Java class.
-The approach is a bit different if the program-under-test has to run on a different runtime environment than the one the test-agent uses.
-For the latter you need to consult another tutorial (to-do) or checks the example [TestWithRemotingEnv_GCDGame.java](../../src/test/java/eu/iv4xr/framework/exampleTestAgentUsage/TestWithRemotingEnv_GCDGame.java).
+In this tutorial we will look how to use an `iv4xr` agent to test a **Java class**.
+Testing another Java class is a bit different than testing a program that runs on a different runtime environment than the one the test-agent uses.
+Although the idea is the same, the architecture used to hook the agent is different.
+For testing an 'external' program you need to consult [another tutorial](./testagent_tutorial_2.md)  or checks the example [Test_GCDGame.java](../../src/test/java/eu/iv4xr/framework/exampleTestAgentUsage/Test_GCDGame.java).

+Now, back to our example: we want to target another Java class.
 As the example, consider the class below.
 It implements a simple game called _GCD-game_.
 The game is played on an imaginary 2D grid space.
 The game maintains three variables/fields: (x,y,gcd).
 The fields x,y represent the current position of the player in the 2D grid.
 Any non-negative x,y are valid.
 The greatest common divisor of these x and y is stored in the field gcd.
 The player can move up, down, left or right, one square at at time.
 The player wins if he/she manage to find a square whose greatest common divisor is 1 (in other words, if x and y are relative prime to each other).